Ebola outbreak in Congo declared a global health emergency

-GENEVA (AP) — The deadly Ebola outbreak in Congo is now an international health emergency, the World Health Organization announced on Wednesday after the virus spread this week to a city of two million people .
+GENEVA (AP) — The deadly Ebola outbreak in Congo is now an international health emergency, the World Health Organization announced Wednesday after the virus spread this week to a city of 2 million people.

-A WHO expert committee had declined on three previous occasions to advise the United Nations health agency to make the declaration for this outbreak, which other experts say has long met the conditions.
-More than 1,600 people have died since August in the second deadliest Ebola outbreak in history, which is unfolding in a region described as a war zone.
+A WHO expert committee declined on three previous occasions to advise the United Nations health agency to make the declaration for this outbreak, even though other experts say it has long met the conditions.
+More than 1,600 people have died since August in the second-deadliest Ebola outbreak in history, which is unfolding in a region described as a war zone.

-This week the first Ebola case was confirmed in Goma, a major regional crossroads in northeastern Congo on the Rwandan border with an international airport.
-Health experts have feared this scenario for months.

 A declaration of a global health emergency often brings greater international attention and aid, along with concerns that nervous governments might overreact with border closures.

+“The reality check is that a year into the epidemic, it’s still not under control, and we are not where we should be,” she said.
+“We cannot keep doing the same thing and expect different results.”

+Liu said vaccination strategies should be broadened and that more efforts should be made to build trust within communities.

 This is the fifth such declaration in history.
-Previous emergencies were declared for the devastating 2014-16 Ebola outbreak in West Africa that killed more than 11,000 people, the emergence of Zika in the Americas, the swine flu pandemic and polio eradication.
+Previous emergencies were declared for the devastating 2014-16 Ebola outbreak in West Africa that killed more than 11,000 people, the emergence of Zika in the Americas, the swine flu pandemic and polio.

-WHO defines a global emergency as an “extraordinary event” which constitutes a risk to other countries and requires a coordinated international response.
-Last month this outbreak spilled across the border for the first time when a family brought the virus into Uganda after attending the burial in Congo of an infected relative.
+WHO defines a global emergency as an “extraordinary event” that constitutes a risk to other countries and requires a coordinated international response.
+Last month, the outbreak spilled across the border for the first time when a family brought the virus into Uganda after attending the burial in Congo of an infected relative.
 Even then, the expert committee advised against a declaration.

 Alexandra Phelan, a global health expert at Georgetown University Law Center, said Wednesday’s declaration was long overdue.